UnumID/Server-SDK-Typescript/README.md

 # Verifier Server App

 The Verifier Server App is used by a customer acting as a verifier and is run on their servers.
-It allows them to register verifiers and perform various actions as them, most importantly sending PresentationRequests and verifiying Presentations.
+It allows them to register verifiers and perform various actions as them, most importantly sending PresentationRequests and verifying Presentations.

 ## Docker For External Deployment / Packaging
 ### Build
 `docker build -t verifier-app:latest .`

+### Distribution

+Currently this project is still closed source, so standard distribution options via public source code repository or a docker registry are not viable.
+However, in order to distribute access to the app it is advised to leverage Github repository deployment keys.

+#### Source code

+Github deployment keys allows fine grained, read-only access that is easy to manage with basic usage information.
+The interested party just needs to provide us with a RSA public key and we will give them read-only access to pull the source using that corresponding private key.

+When open sourced this application can be distributed more naturally via a public a public git repository or package manager, i.e. npm.

+#### Docker registry

+##### Private Docker registry
+This distribution option makes less sense than at first glance.
+While it is possible to host the images in a private registry, the need to provide access to the registry remains.
+Opting to simply give ready only access to the source code repo from which the image can be built and deploy.

+##### Public Docker registry
+When open sourced this application can be distributed more naturally via a public Docker registry, DockerHub.

+#### TAR file
-### Create a TAR file
+##### Create a TAR file
 Run `docker save verifier-app -o verifier-app.tar` to create a .tar file of the image

 To create a gun zipped the tar file of the image:
 `docker save verifier-app:latest | gzip > verifier-app_latest.tar.gz`

-### Unpacking the image TAR file
+##### Unpacking the image TAR file
 `docker load -i verifier.tar` which then adds the image to the local docker image list

-## Installating and running the app
+## Installing and running the app
 ### Installation
-- Clone this repo
-- In the future, the app may also be available as a pre-built Docker image from a image repo
 - If distributed via a docker image tar file see the "Unpacking the image TAR file" section"
+- Clone this repo, if open sourced.
+- In the future, the app may also be hosted in a private docker registry and a public registry once open sourced.

 ## Running the app
-#### Global Dependencies
+### Global Dependencies
-- NodeJS v14.0.0 or higher, preferrably v14.15.0 or higher
+- NodeJS v14.0.0 or higher, preferably v14.15.0 or higher
 - yarn

 ### Running the app directly